spawnmarvel/quickguides/azure/Sample-exam-questions/readme.md

 | Objective | 4.2 Configure secure access to virtual networks
 | Rationale | ![answer 19 ](https://github.com/spawnmarvel/quickguides/blob/main/azure/Sample-exam-questions/case-answer-19.jpg)
 | URL:      | https://learn.microsoft.com/en-us/azure/virtual-network/virtual-network-manage-peering

+#### Question # 20 (Multiple Choice)
+Answer the following question based on the information presented in the case study.

+You need to resolve the issue that relates to the replication costs for backups.

+Which Recovery Services vault can be configured to use locally-redundant storage (LRS) replication?

+A. Rsv1 only
+B. Rsv2 only
+C. Rsv3 only
+D. Rsv1 and Rsv2 only
+E. Rsv1, Rsv2, and Rsv3